SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 2.11.0-dev.3 =

+(2020/05/07) Refactored the required plugin check to (optionally) check the class name and a version constant.

 = 2.10.0 =

 (2020/05/01) Replaced the unsorted list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.